BornToBeRoot/NETworkManager/docs/Documentation/01_Application/04_IPScanner.md

 # IP Scanner

-With the **IP Scanner** you can scan for active devices in subnets or IP ranges that are reachable via icmp.
+With the **IP Scanner** you can scan for active devices in subnets or IP ranges that are reachable via icmp or have a common tcp port open.

 Possible inputs are: